alrichardbollans/WCVPHomonyms/README.md

 Results to follow...

+## Discussion

+This work highlights one specific aspect of ambiguity with regards to plant nomenclature.
+Though the underlying cause of this ambiguity is improving over time, the ambiguity is persistent and requires disambiguation by people reading scientific papers, datasets, herbarium sheets, blog posts etc..
+Increasingly this disambiguation, or _name resolution_, also needs to be carried out by automated systems that are attempting to extract structured data from these types of sources.
+There are a plethora of software packages for this job (see [3] and [here](https://github.com/alrichardbollans/wcvpy/blob/main/other_methods.md) for some examples), however when faced with ambiguous homonyms, automated systems must make choices on which name to resolve to.
+A human resolver may overcome this ambiguity by searching the context surrounding a given name, e.g. what does a paper reference? when was it published? does the paper mention a particular taxonomic authority or dataset version?
+This kind of context is not available to standard resolution methods.
+In either case, the most reliable way to overcome this ambiguity is to
+_include taxonomic authorities in plant names_.

+While the use of taxonomic authorities is standard practice in published work related to taxonomy and nomenclature, this appears to be much less common for other kinds of research and, as far as I understand, is actually discouraged by some journals.
+Personally, I would strongly encourage the use of full scientific names (i.e. including taxonomic authority) anywhere that 'scientific' names are used so that the related documents contain persistent, unambiguous references.

 ## References

 [1] Rafaël Govaerts et al., ‘The World Checklist of Vascular Plants, a Continuously Updated Resource for Exploring Global Plant Diversity’, Scientific